Prag8855/aab/content/guides/unemployment-benefits.md

 Do this in your last 3 months of work, and **before your second day of unemployment**.
 If you don't register on time, you lose 1 week of unemployment benefits as a punishment (15% of your monthly income).[^4]

-After you register as unemployed, you get an in-person appointment at the *Jobcenter*.
-You must prepare and bring many documents.[^18] They might not speak English, so you should bring a translator.
+After you register as unemployed, you must go to the *Jobcenter* in person.
+They will give you an appointment, and tell you which documents to bring.[^18] They might not speak English, so you should bring a translator.
 I recommend [Red Tape Translation](/out/red-tape-translation).

+### Wait for your Arbeitsbescheinigung

+Before you get ALG I, your employer must send your *[[Arbeitsbescheinigung]]* to the *Agentur für Arbeit*.[^21]

+If your employer takes too long, tell your case worker at the *Agentur für Arbeit*.
+They will pressure your employer, and can fine them up to 2,000€.
+This can still take a few weeks.[^22]

+If you can't wait for your *Arbeitsbescheinigung*, ask the *Agentur für Arbeit* for a preliminary approval of your employment benefits (*vorläufige Bewilligung*).[^23] You will get unemployment benefits faster.
+Use the template at the end of [this document](https://www.rechtsanwalt-koeper.de/workspace/uploads/downloads/vorschussantrag-arbeitslosengeld_1.pdf) to ask for it.

 ## Receiving unemployment benefits